Bronx Wrongful Death Attorneys

 Unexpectedly losing a loved one is a tragic experience that may bring with it an overwhelming amount of pain and grief.
 In addition to the emotional distress that accompanies such a loss, it can also result in an increased financial burden for surviving family members in many cases.
 While no amount of money will bring back your deceased loved one, you may still hold accountable those individuals responsible for the death.

 If your loved one died as a result of negligence or intentional harm, you may seek compensation to help reduce your financial burden.
 According to New York law, you must file a wrongful death claim within two years of your loved one’s death.
-Call the Law Offices of Ivan M. Diamond, located in the Bronx, at (718) 588-2000, or contact Mr. Diamond online, to discuss the details of your case today.
+Call the Bronx wrongful death lawyers at The Law Offices of Ivan M. Diamond, located in the Bronx, at (718) 588-2000, or contact Mr. Diamond online, to discuss the details of your case today.

 What Is Wrongful Death?